Skip to main content

 Whakataukī

-Mā te whakaaro nui e hanga te whare; mā te mātauranga e whakaū.
+Mā te whakaaro nui e hanga te whare; mā te mātauranga e whakaū

-Big Ideas create the house; knowledge maintains it.
+Big Ideas create the house; knowledge maintains it

 The Science Learning Area whakataukī draws on the image of the wharenui to describe important ideas.
 This is significant in several ways.

 The whakataukī also refers to the maintenance of the wharenui through knowledge.
-To maintain the wharenui, scientists must think critically about new and old ideas, and constantly work to refine understanding.
-As new knowledge comes to light, scientists must adjust their thinking to carry the knowledge and ideas of the past into the future.
+To maintain the wharenui, we must think critically about new and old ideas, and constantly work to refine understanding.
+It is important that our ākonga and their wellbeing are always the epicentre of scientific inquiry.
+A safe and nurturing environment ensures a strong and thriving collective.

 Subject-specific terms can be found in the glossary.